 There's more...

 Publishing a printer to AD allows users to locate printers near them using the Add Printer dialog to search for published printers.
-For example, if you log onto any computer in the domain, you can get to this dialog by clicking Start | Settings | Devices | Printers & scanners to bring up the Add printers & scanners dialog.
+For example, if you log onto any computer in the domain, you can get to this dialog box by clicking Start | Settings | Devices | Printers & scanners to bring up the Add printers & scanners dialog.
 From this dialog box, click Add a printer or scanner.
 Wait until the search is complete, then click on The printer that I want isn't listed, which brings up the Add Printer dialog, like this:

 Figure 11.5: Using the Add Printer dialog